cartertek/buzz-server/README.md

 - `"disabled"` (default) never automatically joins channels;
 - `"all"` joins current and future open channels;
-- `"new"` joins only open channels created after this mode is first enabled.
+- `"new"` joins only open channels when they are first created.

 For example, to join only future open channels, add this top-level agent setting: